Assisted Living

 Dementia care mapping is one of the primary techniques used to implement high-quality person-centered care in memory care facilities.
 DCM involves skilled observation of the person with dementia as they go about their daily life, all in an attempt to understand their experience, viewpoint, and specific needs.[02]
 Memory care communities use DCM to help develop a senior care plan — a tool caregivers can use to ensure seniors receive the appropriate medical, social, and emotional care.

-Memory care facilities and caregivers that practice person-centered care and dementia care mapping with their patients report lower levels of agitation and distress in residents with dementia, according to a comprehensive review in the journal Lancet Neurology.
-These psychology-based techniques are the building blocks of an effective care plan and can be used as the basis of many other specific care approaches.
+Memory care facilities and caregivers that practice person-centered care and dementia care mapping with their patients report lower levels of agitation and distress in residents with dementia.[03]
+These psychology-based techniques are the building blocks of an effective care plan and can be used as the basis of many other care approaches.

 What do memory care patient goals and interventions look like?

 Memory care patient goals focus on promoting independence and life satisfaction.
 Patients, loved ones, and professional caregivers work together to outline realistic goals using proven personal intervention techniques cataloged in the patient’s individualized care plans.
-When fulfilled, these goals can improve physical and emotional well-being while slowing cognitive decline.
-Different memory care management techniques at the patient level help achieve desired results.
+When met, these goals can improve physical and emotional well-being while slowing cognitive decline.
+Different memory care management strategies at the patient level help achieve desired results.

 Person-centered intervention techniques give the caregiver individualized tools to help alleviate a patient’s stress, pain, depression, or other negative feelings.
-Effective interventions vary from person to person, and may include:
+Effective interventions vary from person to person, and may include the following:

 • Playing a patient’s favorite song to improve their mood

-• Showing a picture of something they enjoy, like a garden or beach scene
+• Showing them a picture of something they enjoy, like a garden or beach scene

 • Smelling a familiar perfume to reduce agitation

-What does a nursing care plan look like in memory care?
+What does a resident care plan look like in memory care?

-A nursing care plan is a set of guidelines and action items caregivers and medical professionals follow when providing care to a specific resident.
-This plan is uniquely designed to meet individual needs previously identified during the dementia care mapping process.
-Great memory care communities start their resident relationships with a nursing care plan, and it serves as a roadmap that all caregivers follow.
+A resident care plan, sometimes referred to as a nursing care plan, is a set of guidelines and action items caregivers and medical professionals follow when providing care to a specific resident.
+This plan is uniquely designed to meet individual needs identified during the dementia care mapping process.
+Great memory care communities start their resident relationships with a personalized care plan, and it serves as a roadmap that all caregivers follow.

-A nursing care plan typically includes details about:
+A care plan for a memory care resident typically includes details about:

 • Meals, including the timing of meals and flavor preferences.
 Doctors may make certain dietary recommendations, depending on the needs of a resident.

-• Assistance with ADLs, which can vary greatly depending on the stage of dementia and the physical needs of residents.
-These needs are often specific — one resident may need help dressing but be able to confidently brush their own teeth.
+• Assistance with activities of daily living (ADLs), which can vary greatly depending on the stage of dementia and the physical needs of residents.
+These needs are often specific: one resident may need help dressing, but be able to confidently brush their own teeth.

 • Person-centered needs, like wanting a specific drink each afternoon, needing a certain TV show to fall asleep, or liking pink nail polish.